Jump directly to the content

 Cordina is a top fighter in his divisionCredit: Getty

-The vacant IBF cruiserweight belt is up for grabs, and Jai Opetaia and Mairis Briedis are the men competing for it.
+The vacant IBF cruiserweight belt is also up for grabs, and Jai Opetaia and Mairis Briedis are the two men competing for it.

 Opetaia is a 28-year-old from Australia who boasts a 24-0-0 record, including 19 knockouts.